 The frigidarium was a large cold pool at the Roman baths where Romans went to cool down.
 For the Romans, a daily visit to the baths was an essential social event as much as it was an exercise in personal hygiene.

-Modern alternative: Head to your nearest outdoor swimming pool.
-Toga optional.
+Modern alternative: Head to your nearest outdoor swimming pool, or even better, a lake.

 2. Leave work early